port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/installation-script.md

 The script supports configuration via environment variables.

-For each variable you'd like to set, run the following before running the script:
+For each variable you'd like to set, run the following command before running the script:

 ```
 export {VARIABLE_NAME}={value}